Quick Start

 Your API requests are authenticated using API keys.
-Keys can be created, retrieved, and deleted from your Account Dashboard.
-Under the API Keys section you can generate multiple keys for a single account, however they will all be tied to the same quota.
+Keys can be created, retrieved, and deleted from your [Account Dashboard](https://account.etdata.org/settings/profile).
+Under the [API Keys](https://account.etdata.org/settings/api) tab you can generate multiple keys for a single account, however they will all be tied to the same quota.&#x20;

-To make your first query, send an authenticated request to the raster/timeseries/point endpoint.
-The following code example will retrieve OpenET timeseries data from a single longitude, latitude point in a json format.
+In this example to make your first query, send an authenticated request to the *`raster/timeseries/point`* endpoint.
+The following code snippet will retrieve OpenET timeseries data from a single longitude, latitude point in a `json` format.&#x20;

 curl -X 'POST' \